Akshay Yadav

-He lost to Chandrasen Jadon of Bharatiya Janta Party by around 28,800 votes in the 17th Lok Sabha from Firozabad.

 Early life

 Akshay Yadav was born in Etawah, Uttar Pradesh, India, on 25 October 1986 to Ram Gopal Yadav and Phoolan Devi.
 His mother Phoolan died in August 2010.

 He had 1 sister and 2 brothers.
 His brother Asit Yadav (Billu Yadav) died in a road accident in 1999.

 Akshay was educated at Amity University, Noida and Deep Memorial Public School, Ghaziabad.

 Personal life

 Akshay Yadav is married to Dr. Richa Yadav since 10 February 2010 and the couple has a son and a daughter.

 Positions held

-Akshay Yadav has served 1 time as Lok Sabha MP.
+Akshay Yadav is currently serving as 2nd term Lok Sabha MP.